-You can buy special hedgehog boxes from wildlife organisations and local gardening companies (such as this one pictured from Herefordshire-based Wiggly Wigglers), but it's fun and almost free to make your own from untreated recycled materials.
+You can buy special hedgehog boxes from wildlife organisations and local gardening companies, but it's fun and almost free to make your own from untreated recycled materials.
 You need:

 A wooden wine crate (or make your own 30cm-40cm square box from waste pallets or untreated planks).